kittools/patient/README.md

 ## patient

-this resopitory is a forum that will be used for patient-to-patient communication.
+this respository is a forum that will be used for patient-to-patient communication.